Pacific Southwest, Region 9: Superfund

 Cleanup Results to Date

-Landfills: The Air Force completed remediation of the Base's seven landfills under removal action authority.
+Landfills: The Air Force completed initial remediation of the Base's seven landfills under removal action authority.
 Landfill 2 and Castle Vista Landfills A and B were excavated during Fall 1997 through Summer 1998; Landfills 1 and 3 were excavated during Summer and Fall 1999.
 The excavated wastes were determined to be non-hazardous and were disposed in on-site consolidation Landfills 4 and 5.
 Landfills 4 and 5 have been capped and will be monitored by the Air Force for a minimum of 30 years.
-The monitoring will involve periodically testing groundwater in wells adjacent to the landfills to ensure that contaminants are not leaching from the disposed wastes into the groundwater, monitoring for potential landfill gas migration, and checking the integrity of the landfill caps to ensure that waste is not exposed to the environment and water is not infiltrating.
+The monitoring involves periodically testing groundwater in wells adjacent to the landfills to ensure that contaminants are not leaching from the disposed wastes into the groundwater, monitoring for potential landfill gas migration, and checking the integrity of the landfill caps to ensure that waste is not exposed to the environment and water is not infiltrating.

 Removal actions: Removal actions have been conducted on approximately sixteen sites with soil contamination to expedite cleanup and property reuse.
 At three of those sites, the Firing Range, Skeet Shooting Range (ETC-10), and PCB Sites, the Air Force excavated lead contaminated soils from the former firing range in 1999; lead contaminated soils from the former skeet shooting range in 1997; and polychlorinated biphenyl (PCB) contaminated soils from PCB site 9 in 1998.
 Wastes containing lead at concentrations exceeding cleanup levels were transported for off-site disposal at an approved facility.
 All other wastes were disposed on-site at Landfills 4 and 5.